Can you drop the kids off at school?

 Stopped to rescue a turtle on North Street, then let him go.
 The poor terrapins, always wanting to move from this canal to the pond on the other side of the road.
 They seem to have a strong sense of water, but are ill equipped to deal with cars.
 Tucking into your shell doesn't help much.

-Then I saw a sign for Seminole trail head.
-This is one of those places frequented by bikers and roller bladers.
+Then I saw a sign for Seminole Trail Head.
+This is one of those places frequented by bikers and roller bladders.
 It is a wonderful place to walk, with plenty of mature shade trees.
 It is also part of the black bear corridor.
 If only people could learn to leave them alone.
 I also found some pretty sections of Little Wekiva, and man the water has really come up with all this rain.

 Not sure if they were breeding, fighting or preying, but there were several wasps that kept piling up on each other.
 There were hundreds of these mounds in the area with lots of little wasp hovering above.
 Apparently there are many mound builders.